areshenk-opendata/2022-vmr-neuralexcursions/README.md

 The `Rmd/` folder contains three Rmarkdown files:

 - __01-covariance_centering__: Contains a detailed walkthrough, with example code, of the covariance centering procedure used in the manuscript.
-- __02-manifold_excursion__: Computed resting state manifold excursion and implements a functional PCA of subject excursion curves.
+- __02-manifold_excursion__: Computes resting state manifold excursion and implements a functional PCA of subject excursion curves.
 - __03-covariance_embedding__: Performs a joint embedding of the centered covariance data computed in `01-covariance_centering`

 Note that the embedding itself is performed using the code provided by Wang et al. (2017), and published in a repository at https://github.com/shangsiwang/Joint-Embedding.
 As the code is not released with any open license, the script is not included here.
 It can be downloaded from the linked repository and placed in the `R/` subdirectory.

 The compiled html files are included in the `guides/` directory.